 Germany's capital Berlin has an extraordinary variety of attractions, a rich cultural life and a lively but relaxed lifestyle.
 Due to its unique flair, Berlin is one of the most visited cities in the world.
 With almost 4 million inhabitants, it is the largest and most populous city in Germany.
 Berlin is divided into twelve districts and the rivers Spree and Havel lie between the many lakes and forests.
 The two rivers give you the opportunity to explore Berlin's sights from the water.
-The main attractions include the numerous shopping options, the most extraordinary museums, the rich history, the endless selection of international restaurants and the impressive architecture.
+Berlin's main attractions include numerous shopping opportunities, extraordinary museums, a rich history, an endless selection of international restaurants and impressive architecture.

 Top attractions in Berlin